kragorg/dng/chapters/2025-03-01 — Dungeons and Gardens.md

 “So much for the element of surprise,” mutters Kragor.

 Undeterred, Elara shoulders the door open again.
-Darkness seeped around her like ink in water, yet her keen eyes, accustomed to shadow, discerned the outlines of two startled bandits amid the cluttered ruins of the shop.
+Darkness seeps around her like ink in water, yet her keen eyes, accustomed to shadow, discerned the outlines of two startled bandits amid the cluttered ruins of the shop.
 Ancient relics lay strewn about like casualties of an invisible war; toppled bookshelves and shattered relics spoke of a hasty, chaotic search.

 The bandits, their nerves frayed by Elara’s eerie magic, released their crossbow bolts in a jittery frenzy.
 The bolts missed their marks, striking harmlessly against worn brick and aged wood.
 Assessing the chaotic tableau before her, Elara hesitated; caution whispered in her ear, suggesting a withdrawal from direct assault into strategic retreat.

 ## Inspiration and Fog

-She retreated to her waiting comrades, her mind spinning a fresh tapestry of strategy.
+She retreats to her waiting comrades, her mind spinning a fresh tapestry of strategy.
 Checking again her surroundings, Kragor meets her gaze with a blend of curiosity and gruff admiration.
 Her eyes locked with his, and in that silent exchange, understanding was born.
 Elara struck her hand drum, each beat a pulse of power transmitted through the air, wrapping around Kragor like a cloak of inspiration.
 The rhythmic symphony reignited his focus, sharpening his spirit for the clash ahead.

 But as this is happening, Scarlet quickly reacts.
 “Voco Nubes!” she bellows while raising her gnarled staff to the sky.
 Her eyes close in concentration as she summons nature’s veil.
 Wisps of mist curl around her fingers before surging toward the building.
 The vapor seeps through cracks and under doorways, expanding rapidly into a dense, swirling fog that blankets the room.
 The once-clear space becomes an opaque, ethereal haze, obscuring vision and muffling sound.
 The druid smiles, knowing the shrouded interior will confound any occupants, granting her allies the advantage they seek within the murky cover of the fog cloud.
 She wastes no time taking advantage of it herself: she sneaks into the building and hugs the wall, moving to the right.
 She can hear others moving inside as well, but can make out nothing through the fog.